justpy-org/justpy/docs/tutorial/drag_and_drop.md

 In version 0.0.9 initial drag and drop support has been added.
 This feature should be considered experimental and I welcome input on how to improve it.

-In the example below, a image can be dragged and dropped between containers on screen.
+In the example below, an image can be dragged and dropped between containers on screen.

 JustPy elements now support the 'dragstart', 'dragover', and 'drop' events.